 - ¼ tsp Cloves

-- In a bowl, combine apples and sugar; let stand for 10 minutes.
+- In a large bowl, combine apples and sugar; let stand for 10 minutes.

 - Add the Vegetable and Nut ingredients; mix well.

-- Combine the Dry and Spice ingredients; stir into apple mixture just until moistened.
+- Stir dry ingredients into apple mixture just until moistened.

 - Fill paper-lined muffin cups two-thirds full.